tsackton/r-novice/05-plots-and-figures.md

 <img src="figure/heatmap-new-1.png" title="plot of chunk heatmap-new" alt="plot of chunk heatmap-new" style="display: block; margin: auto;" />

 As with any function in R, there are many way in which we can tweak arguments to customize the heatmap.
-We encourage you take time to read through the reference manual and explore other ways of generating heatmaps in R (_hint: ggplot also does heatmaps!_)
+We encourage you take time to read through the reference manual and explore other ways of generating heatmaps in R (_ggplot also does heatmaps!_)

 > ### Challenge {.challenge}
 > Throughout this session we have mainly been working with the RPKM data file.
 Start a new R session (clear your environment) and load in your counts file `data/combined.counts` and your metadata file.
 Using the count data matrix you will: